I think our son has a vocation. What should we be doing?

 Are seminarians allowed to grow beards/mustaches?

 I am a vegetarian.
-Does this present a problem with me applying?
+Does this present a problem for my application?

-We generally have over ninety people (priests, seminarians, staff) that our kitchen has to prepare meals for and, unless it is due to a diagnosed medical condition, are unable to accommodate special dietary needs.
-Therefore we expect all seminarians to eat all of the meals prepared for us, even those that should contain meat.
-This is one of the many rules seminarians need to abide by when living and studying here.
+We generally have over ninety people (priests, seminarians, staff) for whom our kitchen must prepare meals.
+Unless it is due to a diagnosed medical condition, we are unable to accommodate special dietary preferences.
+Therefore, we expect all seminarians to eat all of the meals prepared for them, even those that do contain meat.
+This is one of the many rules seminarians need to abide by when living and studying in community.

-Can I request where I get sent after ordination?
+May I request the apostolate where I will be assigned after ordination?

-At ordination you make a promise to the ordaining bishop to go where you are sent by your legitimate superiors.
+At ordination you make a promise to the ordaining bishop to obey your legitimate superiors.
 Although you may be consulted when you are assigned, you will be sent to the assignment that is deemed to be for your good and the good of the Church.

 Does the seminary observe Grand Silence?

-Grand Silence is observed from after Compline, which begins at 7:30 p.m., until the end of breakfast the next day, which is 8:25 a.m.
+Grand Silence is observed from after Compline, which begins at 7:30 p.m.
+It lasts until the end of breakfast the next day at 8:25 a.m.